lightward/mechanic-tasks/docs/auto-add-the-draft-order-id-to-an-orders-attributes/README.md

-# Auto-add the draft order ID to an order's attributes
+# Auto-add the draft order to a new order's attributes

-When a new order is created from a draft order, this task will automatically add the draft order ID to the custom attributes of the new order.
+When a new order is created from a draft order, this task will automatically add the draft order ID and/or name to the custom attributes of the new order.

 * View in the task library: [usemechanic.com/task/auto-add-the-draft-order-id-to-an-orders-attributes](https://usemechanic.com/task/auto-add-the-draft-order-id-to-an-orders-attributes)
 * Task JSON, for direct import: [task.json](../../tasks/auto-add-the-draft-order-id-to-an-orders-attributes.json)